Photography is an awesome, mobile career but there can be legal barriers when coming and going from your native country.

 Your union review

 After you have compiled all the evidence, your application and supporting, document must be sent to two unions in your area.
-This will be the Professional Photographers of America (PPA) and the International Cinematographers Guild (ICG).
+This will be the International Cinematographers Guild (ICG).
 After the unions review your application and supporting documents, it is ready to be submitted to immigration.
 Once the application gets approved, you will have to go to a US embassy or consulate (if you are applying outside the US) to attend an interview and receive a stamp in your passport.

 Yay!!!
 You are approved, what happens next?